 Q.4) Is renewable energy efficient?

 Renewable energy is 100% efficient.

-Q.5) What is the benefits of renewable energy?
+Q.5) What are the benefits of renewable energy?

 There are various environmental and economic benefits of renewable energy.
 They do not produce any greenhouse gas and reduces some types of air pollution.